ap0llo/Cake.GitHubReleases/src/Cake.GitHubReleases/package/README.md

 The addin currently provides a single Cake script alias `GitHubReleaseCreateAsync()`.

-To use the module in a Cake script file, perform the following steps:
+To use the addin in a Cake script file, perform the following steps:

-1. Add the preprocessor directive to install the module
+1. Add the preprocessor directive to install the addin

     ```cs
     #addin nuget:?package=Cake.GitHubReleases&version=VERSION